amankumar2k24/Project-Management-App---Server/nginx_aws.md

 cd /path/to/your/project

 ## Start your application using pm2
-pm2 start npm --name "inventory-management" -- run dev
+pm2 start npm --name "project-management" -- run dev

 ## Save the pm2 process so it restarts after reboot
 pm2 save